gmanic/ansible-podman/README.md

 - podman_systemd_restart_pod_or_container: provides systemd unit file management; to ensure that Podman containers will work smoothly with systemd, it is required to just create `state: created` the containers with `containers.podman.podman_container` and call `podman_systemd_restart_pod_or_container` after the pod creation
 - podman_pod_create: creates a Podman pod to be used from other roles
 - podman_network_create: creates Podman networks as defined as dict in podman_networks automagically while creating containers, before creation of container(s) or pod (if required).
 Also creates networks while installing podman, if podman_networks is defined at that stage (like standard networks).
 Of course, in proper context (rootful/rootless)
+- podman_socket_create: creates a socket (systemd-unit) for a particular container (e.g. caddyserver to do networking rootless on host ports without networking involved)
 ## Requirements

 None